Lucy Surhyel Newman

+She was appointed Chairperson of the Advisory and Executive Boards of the Africa Private Sector Summit (APSS) effective November 12, 2025, after serving organisation as the Chief Executive Officer [CEO] from August 26, 2023 to November 11, 2025.
+The APSS is a Pan African Private, Nonpartisan, Nonprofit Organisation that is advocating for the creation of enabling business environments in Africa, as critical to attaining Africa’s aspirations for the African Continental Free Trade Area (AfCFTA) and Agenda2063, Africa’s 50 years transformation plan.

 Newman was born in Mubi, northeastern Nigeria.
 She grew up in a large and internationally dispersed nuclear and extended family in northern Nigeria and lives in Lagos.

 Early life

 Newman was born on July 16, 1965, as Lucy Surhyel Angaya Bwala (also known as Mitti – Surhyel, after her paternal grandmother) to parents Mallam Angaya Mshelbwala and Malama Tani Angaya Mshelbwala (now both deceased) in Mubi, which is now known as Adamawa State in the north-eastern part of Nigeria.
 She is a Christian and hails from Marama in Hawul local Government Area of Borno State.
 She speaks Hausa, Bwurrah Kanuri, English and French.

 Education

 She obtained her primary education form Shehu Garbai Primary School located in Maisandari, Damboa Road Old G.R.A. in Maiduguri Metropolitan Area, Borno State Nigeria.
 Thereafter, she proceeded to Federal Government College, Kaduna, Kaduna State for her secondary school education and graduated in 1983.
 She attended Ahmadu Bello University, and between 1984 and 1993 she obtained A-levels from the School of Basic Studies, a Bachelor of Science of Business Administration with majors in Financial Management, and a master's degree in business administration.
 In 2008, she obtained her Doctorate in business administration from the University of Phoenix in Phoenix, Arizona, United States, with a focus on Leadership and Performance.
 From 2019 to 2020, she enrolled for and completed the International Director Certification in Corporate Governance Programme, a one-year Executive Education Programme at INSEAD Business School, Fontainebleau, France.
 Lucy has affiliations to many professional networks including: